Search

 Artificial Narrow Intelligence

 What we’d consider the “least” intelligent in human terms is ANI; or artificial narrow intelligence.
-As the name suggests, these systems are designed and trained to execute specific tasks.
+As the name suggests, narrow AI systems are designed and trained to execute specific tasks.
 While they can learn and improve their capabilities, their evolution is confined to a specific subset of tasks, and they do not possess general cognitive abilities.

 Examples of ANI systems today include:

-• Voice assistants: Siri, Alexa, Google Assistant, etc
+• Voice assistants: Siri, Alexa, Google Assistant, etc using large language models (LLMs)

 • Autonomous vehicles: Tesla’s Autopilot, Waymo, etc.